-Press LIGHT repeatedly to HOLD
+Press LIGHT repeatedly until "HOLD" appears

-Press TEMP to count down
+Press TEMP to start 60 minute count down

-The system will automatically exits HOLD (Standby) Mode after 1 hour and resume normal operating functions.
+The system will automatically exit HOLD (Standby) Mode after 1 hour and resume normal operating functions.

 Press then the pad - the display will flash.

 If the system is heating when HOLD (Standby) Mode is activated, the display will flash and the pump will continue to operate for 15 seconds to allow the heater to cool off before stopping.